jairo8925/countries-and-capitals/README.md

 <br></br>

 ### TODO:
-- ~~Refactor code into several small components
+- <s>Refactor code into several small components</s>
-- ~~Filter out countries w/o a capital city when accessing RESTCountries API
+- <s>Filter out countries w/o a capital city when accessing RESTCountries API</s>
-- Update option to be red or green according to user's answer
+- Update option to be red or green according to user's answer (maybe)
 - Remove capital city from list once used
 - Add a timer
-- ~~Add picture of capital city's location on Earth
+- <s>Add picture of capital city's location on Earth</s>
 - Add sound to game (also a text-to-speech)
 - Add start and reset button
-- Add input for number of questions to solve
+- Add input for number of questions to solve (probably not)
-- Add information about capital city/country as a popup on map
+- Add information about capital city/country as a popup on map (use leaflet's popup)
-- Pan camera to marker
+- Pan camera to marker (need to learn about hooks)